Tier 4 Psychological Assessment

 Surgery can cause serious problems with inter-personal relationships; friends and partners sometimes struggle with the changes it can engender in a loved one.

 Any procedure can be sabotaged unless fundamental changes are made.
-The band is particularly easy to sabotage.
-The band works best if patients can also commit to regular exercise.
 Skin fold removal is costly and VERY painful.

 This service is available as a standalone clinic service or can be incorporated into existing pathways and multi-disciplinary teams.